 Our team members and their knowledge are our resources.
 They combine social science expertise and interdisciplinary competence.
 This is our basis for the creation of new concepts and realistic and viable solutions which lead to the development of models, processes and projects, achieving optimal results.
 We deal with the coordination and management of regional and international projects on a daily basis and have wide-ranging experience in this field.
 Because communication is essential, please do not hesitate to contact us directly.

-Dr. Karin Stiehr is an associate partner and the director of ISIS.
+Dr. Karin Stiehr is an associate partner of ISIS.
 As a social scientist, she is an advisor to the provincial governments of Hesse and North Rhine-Westphalia.
 She researches structural processes and coordinates regional, domestic and European social science and social policy projects; especially, those concerning demographic changes and civil society.
 Dr. Stiehr focuses on the situation of older women, the living conditions of the older people (especially, isolated persons) and the quality of life in homes for the aged.
 She is also active in the field of setting up voluntary services for older people.
 As an evaluator, Karin Stiehr participates in programmes to insure the quality of EU projects.
 Her working languages are German and English.

 Jesper Schulze is an executive partner and director of ISIS.
 He studied social sciences with a focus on sociology and social psychology in Hanover and then moved to the Goethe University Frankfurt for his master’s degree in sociology.
 His studies focused on theories and concepts of social inequality with a special emphasis on poverty and gender studies.
 He is currently involved in European projects on adult education.
 Here he is working on innovative interdisciplinary concepts to ensure quality of life in an aging society and on the topics of racism and diversity.
 Jesper Schulze speaks German and English.